How To Start A Nonprofit In Idaho

 Idaho requires nonprofits to submit an annual report updating (or confirming) information appearing on the state’s records, including your corporate name and registered agent information.
 There is no filing fee, and the report is always due at the end of the anniversary month of your nonprofit’s incorporation.
 The Idaho Secretary of State only accepts annual reports submitted online.

-When you hire Northwest, we’ll send you reports reminding you of the deadlines for your annual reports, but you can also avoid the hassle altogether by adding our convenient Idaho Annual Report Service for an additional $100.
+When you hire Northwest, we’ll send you reports reminding you of the deadlines for your annual reports, but you can also avoid the hassle altogether by adding our convenient Idaho Annual Report Service, for an additional fee due at report time.